Skip to main content

 Results processing

-A-Parser allows processing results directly during parsing; in this section, we provide the most popular use cases for the Shop::Wildberries::Suggest scraper
+A-Parser allows processing results directly during parsing; in this section, we have listed the most popular cases for the Shop::Wildberries::Suggest parser

 Parse to level option

-The option instructs the scraper to substitute the received results into the query queue in depth up to the specified level, for example:
+The option tells the parser to substitute the received results into the query queue in depth up to the specified level, for example:

-• If level 1 is specified, the scraper will add all results received from the initial query to the queries
+• If level 1 is specified, the parser will add all results obtained from the original query to the queries

-• If level 2 is specified, the scraper will add all results received from the initial query + all results received for queries from level 1
+• If level 2 is specified, the parser will add all results obtained from the original query + all results obtained from queries from level 1 to the queries

 • etc.

-Since the results are likely to contain duplicates, to prevent the scraper from doing unnecessary work (not scraping the same thing), it is recommended to enable query uniqueness (Unique queries)
+Since there will likely be duplicates in the results, to prevent the parser from doing redundant work (parsing the same thing), it is recommended to enable Query deduplication

 Possible settings

-Follow suggestsAllSelection of the type of suggestions to be substituted into queries when using Parse to level (All / Suggest / Tag / Brand), multiple selection supported
+Follow suggestsAllChoice of suggestion types to be substituted into queries when using Parse to level (All / Suggest / Tag / Brand), multiple choice supported